bananahannah/exhibit_app/README.md

 - Better planning.
 Ideally start the planning a week before you even start.
 Get everything ready before you even start writing code.

 - Routes and links - two *very* different things

+- More than anything I think I would plan my sql statements and options MUCH better and think about every option first.
+Now that there's more time I will revisit the planning and add to this prototype app.